sjtava/Tkinter-App-Workshop/README.md

 # Tkinter-App-Workshop

 This workshop covers how to build a GUI with Python and Tkinter!
-The app will make an API call to get and display the last closing price of any stock that the user inputs.
+This app makes an API call to get and display the last closing price of any stock that the user inputs.

 What you'll need for the workshop: